LaughingGor0102/SOC-Tester/README.md

 - Single-file app: plain HTML, CSS and JavaScript, no dependencies or build step
 - Responsive, with light and dark mode support
 - Hosted on GitHub Pages

+## Run it locally

+Download `index.html` and open it in any browser.
+(Leave the database empty if you only want to run it in your own device.)

 ## Add your own alerts